-We will adopt a rigorous, evidence-based collaborative, multi-stakeholder methodology to define the port system and its interdependencies, and consider resilience challenges and enhancements.
-We will convene workshops, undertake research, and work with sector-experts to acheive this.
+We have adopted a rigorous, evidence-based collaborative, multi-stakeholder methodology to define the port system and its interdependencies, and consider resilience challenges and enhancements.
+We are going to convene workshops, undertake research, and work with sector-experts to acheive this.

 - Our focus is on action-planning, ensuring that actions are robust, and have the collective support of public and private stakeholders building on the valuable work developed by existing port sustainability initiatives.

 Stage 1 – Scoping Study.
 In July 2020, we started our scoping study, the outcome of which was published in March 2021.
 The report identified the main drivers of change impacting ports, the findings from the stakeholder workshops and recommended actions to enhance the resilience of ports.

 Stage 2 – Global initiative.
 The key outcome from the scoping study will be the framework for an ambitious, multi-year, multi-partner initiative.
 We want to frame an approach, and the relevant partnerships, that will align resilience goals across stakeholders and allow collaborative actions, from policy to implementation, to achieve these.

 Partners and engagement

-The Resilience Shift will work closely with sector experts from our two founding partners Arup and the Lloyd’s Register Foundation, as well as Lloyd’s Register Group who are highly influential in the port and shipping sector.
+The Resilience Shift is working closely with sector experts from our two founding partners Arup and the Lloyd’s Register Foundation, as well as Lloyd’s Register Group who are highly influential in the port and shipping sector.

-In addition, we will engage with the value chain of ports - from financiers to operators and policy makers to shippers - to shape cross-cutting actions of relevance to the whole life of infrastructre.
+In addition, are engaging with the value chain of ports - from financiers to operators and policy makers to shippers - to shape cross-cutting actions of relevance to the whole life of infrastructure.

 To enhance the resilience of global supply chains, we seek to:

 - Build resilience across the value chain by bringing stakeholders and a community of practitioners together

-- create a global beacon of whole systems thinking as a model of ‘what good looks like’ for building resilience within other complex, integrated critical infrastructure systems; and
+- Create a global beacon of whole systems thinking as a model of ‘what good looks like’ for building resilience within other complex, integrated critical infrastructure systems

 - Produce outputs that allow action that all major stakeholders need to undertake to build resilience across the ports value chain.